 This year you can indicate whether you would like the proceeds of your donation to go to the NNGA Research Fund, the NAFEX Conference Fund, or split between the two organizations.
 As 501 (c) (3) organizations, your donations and purchases are tax deductible.

 Items for the auction can be dropped off at the registration desk on Sunday and Monday.
 They can also be shipped to Karen McBrayer, Senior Event Coordinator, University of Georgia Tifton Conference Center, 15 RDC Road, Tifton, Georgia 31793 so that they arrive between August 1 and August 10.
 Please write "NAFEX/NNGA Conference" on the container.

 SHOW AND TELL

-The very popular Show and Tell will be held in the Valhalla Room of the Cartwright Center on Sunday, July 26 from 8-10PM, immediately after our welcome BBQ.
-The event will be moderated by the man, the myth, the legend - Mr. Jerry Henkin.
+The ever-popular Show and Tell will be held on Sunday evening.
 We are looking for individuals who have tried new equipment or techniques, or have grown promising selections or cultivars.
 Could you tell us about some recent success, or share your experiences to help others avoid a failure?
 This is a very valuable, informal program that is only made possible by those with valuable experience and the willingness to share with the group.
-This will be held at the Cartwright CH2M HILL Alumni Center after our barbeque on Sunday evening.
-If you would like to participate in Show and Tell, email Jerry Henkin in advance at: email@example.com.
-Priority is given to those who contact him in advance.
+This will be held after our Welcome Picnic on Sunday evening.
+If you would like to participate in Show and Tell, or have questions, contact Jerry Henkin at email@example.com or at (914) 282 - 1371.